kassonlab/brer-md/README.md

 #### Launching an ensemble
 Right now, the way to launch an ensemble is to launch multiple jobs.
-We hope to soon use the `gmxapi` [features](https://github.com/kassonlab/gmxapi) that allow a user to launch many ensemble member in one job.
+We hope to soon use the `gmxapi` [features](https://github.com/kassonlab/gmxapi) that allow a user to launch many ensemble members in one job.